 - Must be a full-time student attending ODU

-- Must be an undergraduate or graduate student with sophomore year or above ranking who has attended college for a least one year
+- Must be an undergraduate student with sophomore year or above ranking who has attended college for a least one year

 - Must demonstrate critical need for financial assistance (based on information provided by the Office of Financial Aid)